8Bts/Bear_The_Fisher/README.md

     `Purple` : 150 points for small, 250 for bigger ones

+- ### Tip

-    Hint: Try to aim at the mouth of the fishes.
+    Try to aim at the mouth of the fishes.
 Otherwise, they will ignore the hook.

     ![guide](src/assets/screenshots/guide.png)